arun-js/Top-100-Coders/profile/arunjs@mulearn.md

 My primary goal is to connect with top coders, and that's why I aim to participate in the top 100 coders' community.
 #### As a Top 100 Member:

 - I have a passion for coding, and I see this as a valuable opportunity to enhance my coding skills.
-The experience gained from this endeavor will enable me to better mentor and guide my students in their own coding journeys.
+The experience gained from this endeavor will enable me to better mentor and guide my students in their coding journeys.
 #### Career Plan:
 - The startup ecosystem in Kerala is encountering difficulties in attracting skilled technical professionals.
 My plan is to help students improve their technical skills, thereby offering technical support to the ecosystem.
 I also intend to remain actively involved within the ecosystem.
 #### Thoughts on Kerala's Tech Ecosystem: